PlaidCloud/website/content/en/docs/tasks/configure-pod-container/quality-service-pod.md

 <!-- overview -->

 This page shows how to configure Pods so that they will be assigned particular Quality of Service (QoS) classes.
-Kubernetes uses QoS classes to make decisions about scheduling and evicting Pods.
+PlaidCloud uses QoS classes to make decisions about scheduling and evicting Pods.